hyperupcall/blog/content/posts/semantic-hotkeys.md

 ## Implementation

-For each application, from a common JSON file (with keys being semantic keys and values being the shortcuts themselves), configuration for each native application is created.
+An implementation may start by creating a program that outputs application-specific hotkey configuration (binding key to action) from a common configuration file.

 A reasonable implementation assumes that each applicable application supports: